larsen/crawler/README.md

 * White: Corridors
 * Blue: Rooms

 Region Mode display each unconnected area in a different color.
 This means each room is a different color, and possibly different parts of the winding corridors.
+Also, possible locations for a door are marked with a red circle.
+These are walls that are connecting 2 different regions.

 ## Examples